FirstNPC/firstnpc.github.io/index.md

 ---

 System Administrator at Techonsite
-COMPTIA A+ and Security+ Certified
+CompTIA A+ and Security+ Certified
 Serving 40+ companies ranging from small business to enterprise level clients

 - [Network Upgrade Projects](network-project.pdf)